 All programs must be scheduled at least four weeks in advance to assure staff availability.
-To request one of these programs please complete a registration form.
+To request one of these programs please click the schedule button below.

 Note: These programs are restricted to students currently in the grade levels listed below.

 Introduction to the basic concept of coding using a child friendly robot.